Desiderata Flex Pen User Manual

 Holding the section by the part covered with the clear ink sac with one hand, submerge the nib and the front end of the section.

 Quickly squeeze the ink sac with the other hand, kicking air out of the reservoir and releasing it.
+You want bubbles to fly out from the nib.

 Repeat this until the reservoir fills to the desired level.